Thacito-Willy/Thacito-Willy/README.md

 - 👋 Hi, I’m Willy, or <code>if(you prefer){</code> THÁCITO!
 - 👀 Interested in getting experience in development technologies and grow.
-- 💻 Currently learning HTML, CSS and JAVA, in order to improve my frontend and backend development knowledge.
+- 💻 Currently learning HTML, CSS and JS, in order to improve my frontend development knowledge.
 - 🔍 How to reach me: <a href=https://www.linkedin.com/in/willy-th%C3%A1cito-de-almeida-843738223/ target="blank">My LinkeIn</a>.